Addiction Treatment

 The first step in seeking Suboxone addiction treatment is often medical detox to manage the withdrawal symptoms.
 Medical detox keeps you safe and comfortable while the drug clears your system.

 Once medical detox is complete, you can enter an inpatient or outpatient program to attend treatment sessions and behavioral therapies, such as cognitive behavioral therapy (CBT).
-This therapy identifies unhealthy thought patterns and behaviors and develops more appropriate coping skills.
+This therapy focuses on identifying unhealthy thought patterns and behaviors and developing more appropriate coping skills.

 Suboxone Addiction Treatment at Recovery Unplugged